brifiction/momentjs-countdown-timer/README.md

 ## installation and build

-some npm packages are not in use yet, hence uninstall from package.json if not needed.
+Some npm packages are not in use yet, hence uninstall from package.json if not needed.

 Run `git clone https://github.com/brifiction/momentjs-countdown-timer.git` <br>
 Run `yarn install` or `npm install` <br>